Return To The EX University Overview

-EX University: EX Truck Safety & Construction Techniques
+EX University: Explosion Proof Lift Truck Safety & Construction Techniques

 An EX Enclosure is a case or housing that has been tested and approved to contain electrical components.
 Although the joints of EX enclosures will permit the entry of explosive vapors, the strength of the enclosures must contain any internal explosion.
 The enclosures of RICO EX Trucks have been hydrostatically tested by FMRC for internal explosive resistance to pressures in excess of FMRC requirements.